Childproofing your home

 These are some essentials to tick off the list before you bring your baby home for the first time.

 You’ll want to be immediately alerted if there’s smoke or carbon monoxide in your home.
 Fire and overexposure to carbon monoxide can kill.

 However, not all smoke and carbon monoxide alarms are made equal.
 Worryingly, some fail our safety tests.
-Find out which models you should steer clear of, for free:
+Find out, for free, which models you should steer clear of:

 This will make it easier for you to hear your baby crying if you’re in another room.